Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Results

-Here, we would like to comment on the scale of magnetic ordering temperature of a material depends on various parameters like the strength of exchange interactions, number of neighbors, their corresponding exchange contributions, and spatial dimensions of the magnetic lattice.
-Although, the magnetic lattice of Rh atoms in \sro~form a three-dimensional bulk structure with eight first magnetic neighbors, the strongly frustrated anisotropic nature of bond-dependent magnetic interactions might be the reason behind its experimentally observed low $T_\text{N}$ of $\sim$ 7.5 K.
+Here, we would like to comment that the scale of magnetic ordering temperature of a material depends on various parameters like the strength of exchange interactions, number of neighbors, their corresponding exchange contributions, and spatial dimensions of the magnetic lattice.
+Although, the magnetic lattice of Rh atoms in \sro~form a three-dimensional bulk structure with eight first magnetic neighbors, the strongly frustrated anisotropic nature of bond-dependent magnetic interactions might be the reason behind its experimentally observed low $T_\text{N}$ of $\sim$ 7.5 K. \re{We used the classical Monte Carlo technique implemented in SpinW package~\cite{spinw} to estimate $T_\text{N}$ for \sro.
+Estimated value $T_\text{N}$ = 10.5 K for interactions corresponding to $\lambda$ = 140 meV in Table~\ref{tab:gtable} is in close agreement with the experimental observation.}